Laragear/SubscriptionsDemo/README.md

 >
 > More details in the [polymorphic section](#polymorphic-relations).
 Don't worry, is just some paragraphs with code.

-3. If you don't require any further change to the migrations files, like [adding custom columns](#custom-columns) to handle prices, or changing the foreign key to UUID, you can just migrate your database tables like it was another day in the office:
+3. If you don't require any further [change to the migrations files](MIGRATIONS.md), you can just migrate your database tables like it was another day in the office:

 ```shell
 php artisan migrate